Gonzaga will look to continue its success this season at the Les Schwab Invitational in Oregon, which starts on Tuesday.

-Gonzaga comes into Oregon winners six straight after losing its first game of the season to Simeon at the Chicago Elite Classic.
+Gonzaga comes into Oregon winner’s of six straight after losing its first game of the season to Simeon at the Chicago Elite Classic.

 Dread and Scott are averaging 8.6 points per game each this season.
-Freshman Terrance Williams has made his presence felt on the team, averaging eight points and five rebounds per game.
+Freshman Terrance Williams has made his presence felt on the team, averaging eight points and five rebounds per contest.

-Gonzaga has put a hurting on its opponents as they beat teams by 20 or more points in four games.
-The Purple Eagles scored a season high 106 points against Archbishop Carroll on Dec.
+Gonzaga has put a hurting on its opponents as the Purple Eagles beat teams by 20 or more points in four games.
+The Purple Eagles scored a season-high 106 points against Archbishop Carroll on Dec.
 3.

 This year’s Les Schwab Invitational features some of the top players in the country.
 Nathan Hale forward and Washington commit Michael Porter Jr., who is averaging 35 points and 20 rebounds per game, is one of the top five players in the 2017 class.

-Five-star Marvin Bagley III, who is the best player in the 2018, will lead a Sierra Canyon team that beat Oak Hill Academy a couple of weeks ago.
-Cody Riley (UCLA) and guard Remy Martin (Arizona State) are other players that helped Sierra Canyon become the fourth best team in the nation this season.
+Five-star Marvin Bagley III, who is the best player in the 2018 class, will lead a Sierra Canyon team that beat Oak Hill Academy a couple of weeks ago.
+Cody Riley (UCLA) and guard Remy Martin (Arizona State) are other players that helped Sierra Canyon become the fourth best team in the nation.

 Gonzaga will kick off the tournament against South Salem.
 If the Purple Eagles win, they will face either Jefferson or Churchill High School.